How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 Step 3: Estimate time wasted

-Free Tool: Optifai offers a Win Rate Calculator that estimates your ROI from AI scoring based on your current metrics.
-Takes 5 minutes—no signup required.
+Free Tool: Use our Win Rate Calculator to estimate your potential improvement based on your current metrics.
+Takes 5 minutes — no signup required.

 Related Articles